OpenInformix/InformixAlchemy/README.md

-# InformixAlchemy
+### IfxAlchemy
 Informix SQLAlchemy adapter

+### Current state : On the drawing board
+Not ready for use.